metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 Note that we only get the first 10,000 documents when scanning a MongoDB collection, so if you're not seeing some new fields, those fields might not exist in the documents we looked at.
 Please see [this discussion][metabase-mongo-missing] for more details.

-### Metabase isn't showing all of the values I expect to see
+<h2 id="not-showing-all-values">Metabase isn't showing all of the values I expect to see</h2>

 **How to detect this:**